fex01/ansible-gitserver/README.md

 # user email for git commits
 git_commit_user_email:
 ```
 Additionally my play has the option to have Ansible import repos from a backup location.
-For that follow the instructions in the comments and set the following variables (after initial import the private key will be deleted from the new Git server, you have to delete the public key manually from your backup machine):
+For that follow the instructions in the comments and set the following variables (after initial import the private key will be deleted from the new Git server, you have to delete the public key manually from your backup machine<sup id="a6">[6](#f6)</sup>):
 ```yml
 # working directory/group_vars/gitserver.yml